 - Friendship shift.
 As time progresses, the narcissist will find fault with the family’s friends.
 Anyone they knew prior to the narcissist becomes a threat and therefore must be eliminated.
-The new friendships are frequently shallow and short lived because few people live up to the demands of the narcissist.
+The new friendships are frequently shallow and short-lived because few people live up to the demands of the narcissist.
 The family feels alone without their previous support.

 - “It’s my way or the highway.”
 There is no negotiating with a narcissist.
 It’s either all their way or they will leave citing the family’s lack of appreciation for their efforts.
 Threats of abandonment are frequent and inappropriately timed especially when done in front of the children.
 Already struggling with the abandonment of one parent, the kids will do nearly anything to keep it from happening again.

 - Emotional blackmail.
 The downward spiral has the potential for re-traumatizing the family who already experienced the loss of one parent.
 So in a desperate attempt to keep the same mistake from happening, they willingly conform to the narcissist’s unrealistic expectations.
-The narcissist knows this and uses it whenever their needs of attention, affirmation, appreciation and affection are not being met.
+The narcissist knows this and uses it whenever their needs of attention, affirmation, appreciation, and affection are not being met.

 - Shifting compassion.
-In the beginning of the relationship, the narcissist seemed so empathic about the family and their needs.
+At the beginning of the relationship, the narcissist seemed so empathic about the family and their needs.
 However, as time progressed after the marriage, that compassion shifted from the family onto the narcissist.
 Now there are frequent demands that the family is not sympathetic enough of the narcissist.

 - Missing parent jealousy.
 One of the things the narcissist will claim is that they are constantly being compared to the missing parent.
 They will even admit to being envious of how much everyone idealizes the absent parent regardless if that statement is true or not.
-It becomes a self-filling prophesy.
+It becomes a self-fulling prophecy.
 Once the narcissist has brought this to the family’s attention, it is impossible to not compare the two and secretly wish for the issues of the past over the present.

-All is not lost however.
+All is not lost, however.
 Even when it is apparent that there is a narcissist step-parent, there is still a chance for hope and healing.
 The key is early identification and intervention.